kcarta/kcarta.github.io-temp/_posts/2020-09-06-ten-commandments-customer.md

 8. Thou shalt not speak poorly of the code or the system
 9. Thou shalt be transparent about your responsibilities, and defer to others about their responsibilities
 10. Thou shalt respect and work within agreed practices and not create loopholes, even if asked by the customer[^1]

+*Do you have comments or proposals for amendments to this list?
+I'd love to hear them!*

 [^1]: Or stakeholder, sponsor, user, ...
 [^2]: This isn't to be slippery or evasive, but to avoid misleading people, and the eventual finger-pointing and he-said-she-said conflicts that arise when responsibility is taken but can't be tracked.
 Formal channels should exist for sharing and tracking information and decisions.